Hny0305Lin/fork_orangemix/README.md

 ▼About

-Abyss is an AI model capable of generating high-quality, highly realistic illustrations.
+AbyssOrangeMix2 is an AI model capable of generating high-quality, highly realistic illustrations.
 It can generate elaborate and detailed illustrations that cannot be drawn by hand.
 It can also be used for a variety of purposes, making it extremely useful for design and artwork.
 Furthermore, it provides an unparalleled new means of expression.
 It can generate illustrations in a variety of genres to meet a wide range of needs.
 I encourage you to use "Abyss" to make your designs and artwork richer and of higher quality.

 ▼Description for engineers/enthusiasts